Prostate Cancer Risk Lower In Men in Physically Demanding Jobs

 Even low cumulative exposure to physical strain at work is associated with a decreased risk of prostate cancer, study finds.

-Men who have physically demand jobs may be at lower risk of prostate cancer (PCa) than those who do not, according to a recent report.
+Men who have physically demanding jobs may be at lower risk of prostate cancer (PCa) than those who do not, according to a recent report.

 A case-control study examining data from the Nordic Occupational Cancer Study found that men with low, medium, and high cumulative exposure to perceived physical workload (PPWL) had 10%, 12%, and 7% lower risk of PCa, respectively, than those with no PPWL exposure, Jorma Sormunen, MD, of the University of Tampere and Tampere University Hospital in Tampere, Finland, and colleagues reported in the Asian Pacific Journal of Cancer Prevention.
 Adjustment for socioeconomic status did not substantially change results.
 Dr Sormunen and his team said they found no evidence of a dose-response relationship between PPWL and PCa.